Chris Cox, one of Mark Zuckerberg’s closest advisers, is leaving Facebook

 Breaking News Emails

-One of Facebook’s top executives and a close adviser to CEO Mark Zuckerberg is leaving the company, Zuckerberg said on Thursday.
+One of Facebook’s top executives and a close adviser to CEO Mark Zuckerberg said on Thursday he’s leaving the company.

 Chris Cox joined Facebook in 2005, the year after its founding, making him one of the company’s longest-tenured employees.
 Since 2014 he’s been chief product officer, a senior executive role that most recently gave him oversight of all the company’s apps including Facebook and Instagram.

+“Social media’s history is not yet written, and its effects are not neutral,” Cox wrote.
+“It is tied up in the richness and complexity of social life.
+As its builders we must endeavor to understand its impact — all the good, and all the bad — and take up the daily work of bending it towards the positive, and towards the good.
+This is our greatest responsibility.”

+Cox’s long tenure and high-level role led to speculation in the media that he could one day succeed Zuckerberg.
+Wired magazine last year called him “the new Mark Zuckerberg.”

-“For a few years, Chris has been discussing with me his desire to do something else,” Zuckerberg said in a memo posted on a company website.
+Zuckerberg, in a separate memo posted to Facebook's corporate website, said that, “for a few years, Chris has been discussing with me his desire to do something else.”

-The memo did not say what Cox would do next, and it did not name someone to take on the full range of Cox’s responsibilities.
+It was not clear what Cox would do next, and Zuckerberg said he was purposefully not naming someone to take on the full range of Cox’s responsibilities.

 “Since we have now decided on the basic direction of our family of apps for the next few years, I do not plan on immediately appointing anyone to fill Chris’s role in the near term,” Zuckerberg wrote.